 The Zone of Proximal Development (ZPD) is an education concept.
-For example, each year students progress their math skills from adding and subtracting, then to multiplication and division, and even up to complex algebra and calculus equations.
+For example, each year students progress their maths skills from adding and subtracting, to multiplication and division, and even up to complex algebra and calculus equations.
 The key to advancing is progressively learning those skills.
 In machine learning, ZPD is when models are trained on progressively more difficult tasks, so they will improve their ability to learn.

 - What it means for customers: When your generative AI is trained properly, it’s more likely to produce accurate results.

 - What it means for teams: Can be applied to employee training so an employee could learn to perform more complex tasks or make better use of the CRM’s features.